-“Dog Whistles, Political Manipulation, and the Philosophy of Language” – Jennifer Saul
+“Dog Whistles, Political Manipulation, and the Philosophy of Language” – J. Saul

 No class – Thanksgiving Break

-Assessment will be by way of a research paper on a topic of your choice, due on the last day of classes.
+Research Paper: the primary means of assessment will be by way of a research paper in philosophy of language, on a topic of your choice (related to the seminar) due on the last day of classes.
 (4000 concise and carefully chosen words would be reasonable, but your paper may be shorter or longer if the topic demands it.)

 Presentations should not try to summarise ALL the reading for that class.
 You should pick one or two points that you found interesting or which raise questions, and present these clearly in order to kick off discussion.

-I recommend coming to see me during the week before your presentation, in order to talk over your plans.
+I recommend coming to see me during my office hours the week before your presentation, in order to talk over your plans.

 All students must be familiar with and abide by the Honor Code, which covers issues such as plagiarism, falsification, unauthorized assistance or collaboration, cheating, and other grievous acts of academic dishonesty.
 Violations of the Honor Code will not be taken lightly.